grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 ![bloat](/img/1/2.png)

-The shape of memory fragmentation is logarithmically.
+The shape of memory fragmentation is logarithmic.
 This means the total memory used will grow and grow and will try to reach a point it can never reach.
 Usually these issues are slow moving.

 **Memory leak:**